jusrusswebb/cse15l-lab-reports/labReport3.md

 The command above is searching through chM.txt for text that appears near the word "habitually".
 This could be useful if you remember that word "habitually" being related to a section of the text that talks about something specific you are looking for.

 This command was found on a GitHub site called [swcarpentry](https://swcarpentry.github.io/shell-novice/07-find/index.html#:~:text=The%20grep%20command%20searches%20through).

+## grep -n

+    grep -n "If you head inland" IntroIbiza.txt

+    89:        the essence of many delights.
+If you head inland to the less populous

+The command above searches through IntroIbiza.txt for the line at which the specified string occurs.
+This can be helpful if you want to know things about inland Ibiza, or where the article talks about inland Ibiza.

+    grep -n "religious conflicts" IntroGreek.txt

+    13:        religious conflicts between Christianity and Islam.
+Although they now

+The command above searches through IntroGreek.txt for the line at which the specified string occurs.
+This could be help if you wanted to know where in the text it mentions religious conflicts, or how many times the phrase religious conflicts is mentioned throuhgout the article.